10 Tricks for Keeping Your Tent Warm While Camping

 #1.
 The Quality of Your Tent

-Getting a quality tent is one of the keys towards staying warm while sleeping outdoors when temperatures take a nosedive in the nights.
-The quality of the material used can be the difference to between waking up warm and freezing.
+Getting a quality tent is one of the keys to staying warm while sleeping outdoors when temperatures take a nosedive at night.
+The material quality can be the difference between waking up warm and freezing.

-You’d want to get a tent manufactured from material that insulates against the cold.
+You’d want a tent manufactured from a material that insulates against the cold.

-Every camping tent on the market today comes with some form of vents.
-While the temptation to shut them may seem irresistible in the cold, it is recommended that you at least keep them partially ope
+Every camping tent on the market today comes with some form of vent.
+While the temptation to shut them may seem irresistible in the cold, it is recommended that you at least keep them partially open.

 #2.
 Sleeping Bag

 A great sleeping bag is a must-have if you want to keep the temperatures in your tent warm during camping.
-Sleeping bags on the market come with specific temperature ratings and this can serve as a great guide.
+Sleeping bags on the market come with specific temperature ratings, which can be a great guide.

-To get optimum warmth, make sure you buy a sleeping bag rated 20 degrees Fahrenheit colder than your camping temperature.
-This means you should purchase separate sleeping bags for camping in the summer months and colder times of the year.
+To get optimum warmth, buy a sleeping bag rated 20 degrees Fahrenheit colder than your camping temperature.
+This means you should purchase separate sleeping bags for camping in the summer and colder times of the year.

-A sleeping bag liner could be also be a smart purchase in your quest to stay warm even during low temperature camping.
+A sleeping bag liner could also be a smart purchase to stay warm even during low-temperature camping.
 When it gets dirty, all you have to do is to remove the liner and dry clean it instead of the whole sleeping bag.

-There are times when temperatures are so cold that a regular liner just doesn’t get the job done.
-The good news is that there are heated sleeping bag liners available to give you even more warmth.
+Sometimes, temperatures are so cold that a regular liner doesn’t get the job done.
+The good news is that heated sleeping bag liners are available to give you even more warmth.

-However, If you are still struggling to stay warm then it is time to get creative.
-Wrapping the whole sleeping bag with a thick blanket could end up doing the trick for you to sleep comfortably.
+However, If you are still struggling to stay warm, then it is time to get creative.
+Wrapping the whole sleeping bag with a thick blanket could do the trick for you to sleep comfortably.

 #3.
 Sleeping Pads

-One sad fact about camping air mattresses is the fact that most of them get filled with cold air pretty quickly.
+One sad fact about camping air mattresses is that most of them get filled with cold air quickly.
 The problem occurs even in top-of-the-range models.
-This can be a huge drawback during plummeting temperatures when you are scrambling to stay warm.
+This can be a huge drawback when you are scrambling to stay warm during plummeting temperatures.

 Sleeping pads are designed to offer better insulation when compared to inflatable mattresses.
-Placing a sleeping pad on top of your airbed offers excellent protection of your body against the cold.
+Placing a sleeping pad on top of your airbed offers excellent protection for your body against the cold.

 #4.
 Layer Your Clothing